 Then the screen dissolves to my face again, in interview:

 ‘Her family couldn’t imagine anything worse than her being the mistress of a failing artist,’ I say.
 ‘They did everything in their power to persuade her to leave Amedeo.
 But it was useless.’
 I shake my head; appear genuinely moved.
 ‘Nothing they did had any effect on her passion.
 The thing was, she didn’t care for their rigid conventions or their supposed morality.
 She was determined to pursue the man she loved even to the grave.’
 I pause then, take a breath.
 ‘You have to remember, Modigliani was a man who failed to compromise.
 He would rather starve than take on commercial work and undermine his art.
 He sculpted in stone, even though he was tubercular and the dust made his condition worse.
 This was a man who once pushed his lover through a glass window in a public fight, without ever seeming to regret it.’

-The Modigliani Girl is published by Blackbird Books on 21st January 2015 and will be available both on Kindle and in print.
+The Modigliani Girl is published by Blackbird Books and is available both on Kindle and in print.